Jobs for people with epilepsy

 Challenges of finding a job with epilepsy

 • Forgetfulness.
-Having seizures and taking medication can also make you forgetful.
-This can be an issue in jobs which require short term memory – particularly things like customer service.
+Taking seizure medication can also affect people’s memory.
+This can be an issue in jobs which require short term memory, for instance.

 • Stigma.
 While attitudes towards people with epilepsy are improving, there is still stigma around the condition, which can make finding a job harder.